Jazz

 ## Quickstart

-Run the following command to create a new Jazz project from one of our example apps:
+**Just want to get started?** You can use [create-jazz-app](/docs/tooling-and-resources/create-jazz-app) to create a new Jazz project from one of our starter templates or example apps:

 ```sh